kwart/presentations/wildfly-administration/wildfly-administration-labs/11_clustering/README.md

 **How:**

 * We will run servers with `counter` and `counter-distributable` applications.
-They differe just in the content of `web.xml` deployment descriptor.
-Both applications are simple request counters for given user.
+They differ just in the content of `web.xml` deployment descriptor.
+Both applications are simple request counters for the given user.

 * Build both applications with `mvn install`

 * To make deploying in cluster simpler, we will prepare a new docker image with the applications.
-There is already a `Dockerfile`, which defines the format of new image.
+There is already a `Dockerfile`, which defines the format of the new image.
-  * there is also custom `standalone-ha.xml` prepared to be put into the new docker image.
-It just resolves disabled multicast in Docker by using JGroups `FILE_PING` protocol and static proxy list in `mod_cluster` Undertow filter.
+  * there is also a JBoss CLI script `modify-ha-config.cli` which replaces multicast JGroups discovery (`MPING` protocol) by file-based discovery mechanism (`FILE_PING` protocol).
+It also uses static IP configuration in `mod_cluster` Undertow filter.
 * To prepare the Docker image run:
 ```